 Drake Judo Club has a full and expansive safeguarding & welfare policy program to protect children and adults.

-''Hi I'm Jess and I'm the Welfare Officer for Drake Judo Club, so why is it important to have a Welfare officer? and what does a Welfare Officer do?''
+Why is it important to have a Welfare officer? and what does a Welfare Officer do?''

 ''All sports have a responsibility to ensure they provide a safe and fun environment for children and young people.